wp-plugins/ucontext/readme.txt

 2. Log-in to uContext to get your API Key

-3. Unzip this file in your wp-content/plugins directory
+3. Unzip this plug-in into your wp-content/plugins directory

 4. Log-in to your WordPress admin area to activate the plug-in